PrimeDAO/deals-docs/published-md-files/make-an-offer.md

 # Make an Offer to an Open Proposal

-If you are interested to submit a DAO as a partner to an Open Proposal you can follow these simple steps below.
+If you are interested in submitting a DAO as a partner to an Open Proposal you can follow these simple steps below.

 Please note that if your DAO wants to use the Gnosis Safe App to participate in a deal you should follow <a href="/documentation/USEDEALSWITHGNOSISSAFE">here</a> the detailed walkthorugh that is dedicated to Prime Deals Gnosis Safe App.